Connect Airlines

+History

 In June 2022, Connect Airlines announced an order for 75 converted ATR 72-600 turboprops, with an option for an additional 25, to be converted by Universal Hydrogen to use hydrogen powertrains.

 Connect Airlines received a certificate of convenience and necessity for domestic air transportation from the US Department of Transportation (DOT) in July 2022 and a certificate for foreign transport in September 2022.
 The airline had acquired two Dash-8s as of September 2022, with further aircraft expected to arrive monthly until February 2023.
 The aircraft have had one row of seats removed and will feature 26 premium seats with increased legroom, as well as 48 economy seats.
-Service is due to be launched in November 2022; an interline agreement with an as-yet unnamed major carrier has been signed.
+Service was due to be launched in November 2022; an interline agreement with an as-yet unnamed major carrier had been signed.

-As of December 2022, the airline is still running proving flights to complete its application requirements for its air operator's certificate.
-The airline is looking to hire direct-entry captains to run its initial flights.
+As of December 2022, the airline was running proving flights to complete its application requirements for its air operator's certificate, and was looking to hire direct-entry captains to run its initial flights.

+In June 2023, it asked the DOT to extend until October 2023 its deadline to begin flying, amid difficulties in meeting FAA requirements.
+In November 2023, the DOT revoked its certificate of public convenience and necessity, though the airline noted its intent to appeal the revocation and pursue its plans.

+In a 2025 appearance at a travel conference, CEO John Thomas elaborated on plans to create more spacious cabins and fly three daily trips between Toronto, Chicago, and Philadelphia.